 What subjects do you cover?

-We currently only offer our GCSE science courses to schools, as they have been written and designed to fit the new specifications and schemes of work precisely.
+At GCSE level, we currently only offer GCSE science courses to schools, as they have been written and designed to fit the new specifications and schemes of work precisely.
 We also do not want children to have to spend too much time on Tassomai each day to keep up with multiple courses.
 However, if schools find that their students are engaging well with Tassomai and comfortably keeping on track, then we are happy to add on our GCSE maths course for free.
 From Autumn 2019 we are introducing Tassomai for Key Stage 3 students in the core subjects of English, maths and science.

 Tassomai for students

 How do I create my account?